- Explain how overuse of antibiotics may be creating “superbugs”

 Exposure of a pathogen to an antimicrobial compound can select for chromosomal mutations conferring resistance, which can be transferred vertically to subsequent microbial generations and eventually become predominant in a microbial population that is repeatedly exposed to the antimicrobial.
-Alternatively, many genes responsible for drug resistance are found on plasmids or in transposons that can be transferred easily between microbes through horizontal gene transfer.
+Alternatively, many genes responsible for drug resistance are found on plasmids or in transposons that can be transferred easily between microbes of different species through horizontal gene transfer.
 Transposons also have the ability to move resistance genes between plasmids and chromosomes to further promote the spread of resistance.

 How Resistance Happens